-Data on the proportion of young people living in a parental household in Slovenia (see ‘Youth 2010’, Eurostat) show a clear and stable trend of delayed departure.
+Data on the proportion of young people living in a parental household in Slovenia (see ‘Youth 2010’, 'Youth 2020', Eurostat) show a clear and stable trend of delayed departure.
 Access to housing for young people in Slovenia is limited by a number of structural factors that include limited supply and affordability of housing for sale or rent.
 Another limiting factor young people’s financial situation, which is linked to their employment; as they are at the beginning of their employment career, they have lower incomes and are often employed on fixed term contracts.

 The Housing Act places particular emphasis on resolving the housing problems of young people and young families, identifying young people as the key target group for allocation of rented social housing by the municipalities.
 The Act Amending the Act on the National Housing Savings Scheme and Subsidies for Young Families Solving Their Housing Problem for the First Time was adopted in July 2007.
 The main goal of the proposed amendments was to provide subsidies to the broadest possible group of young families, who have started to resolve their housing problems by purchasing, constructing or reconstructing a housing unit or residential building, stimulated by state subsidies.

 Youth and young families are classified as a vulnerable group in the context of housing and are prioritised in a number of state initiatives.
 However, their access to housing remains limited, as in the majority of cases, the number of applicants for subsidies, non-profit housing and financial assistance far outstrips the available funds.